mrazjava/moo/readme.md

 mvn spring-boot:run
 ```
 Server starts on port `8000`.
 Port can be changed via `application.properties`.
-Server repors client count stats to JMX console.
+Server reports client count stats to JMX console.
 Start the JMX console with a
 server PID and watch `ClientAnalytics` MBean.

 ## Client